banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

    - Or manually add a dream entry with metrics (see [Adding Dream Metrics](#adding-dream-metrics))

 3. **Generate Metrics**
-   - Click the OneiroMetrics ribbon icon
+   - Click the OneiroMetrics ribbon icon to open the Hub
    - Select "Scrape Metrics" to analyze your dreams
-   - View the generated metrics table in your configured project note
+   - View results in the new OneiroMetrics Dashboard

-## Dream Journal Manager
+## OneiroMetrics Hub

-> **New Feature:** The Dream Journal Manager is a comprehensive unified interface for managing all aspects of dream journaling.
+The OneiroMetrics Hub provides a comprehensive unified interface for managing all aspects of dream journaling and analysis.

 ### Interface Overview

-The Dream Journal Manager provides a tabbed interface with three main sections:
+The OneiroMetrics Hub provides a comprehensive interface with multiple sections:
 - **Dream Scraper:** Analyze dream entries and generate metrics
 - **Journal Structure:** Configure templates and journal organization
 - **Templates:** Create and manage dream journal templates
+- **Quick Actions:** Access the new OneiroMetrics Dashboard and other features

-To access the Dream Journal Manager:
+To access the OneiroMetrics Hub:
 - Click the OneiroMetrics ribbon icon
-- Use the command palette and search for "Open Dream Journal Manager"
+- Use the command palette and search for "Open OneiroMetrics Hub"

 ### Dream Scraper Tab